-Licensed massage practitioners are members of the healthcare community
+Licensed massage therapists are members of the healthcare community

-Licensed massage practitioners (LMPs) work in a variety of settings such as hospitals, sports medicine clinics, medical and physical therapy offices/clinics, health clubs, spas, alternative medicine clinics, counseling and rehabilitation centers, and private massage clinics.
+Licensed massage therapists (LMTs) work in a variety of settings such as hospitals, sports medicine clinics, medical and physical therapy offices/clinics, health clubs, spas, alternative medicine clinics, counseling and rehabilitation centers, and private massage clinics.

-The majority of licensed massage practitioners are also small business owners.
+The majority of licensed massage therapists are also small business owners.
 Some are not pursuing the equivalent of a full-time income.
 Others will manage their small business more aggressively and, as a result, generate larger numbers of repeat clients more quickly.
-Whatcom's massage practitioner program includes course work introducing students to the "business side" of their career.
+Whatcom's massage therapist program includes course work introducing students to the "business side" of their career.

-Students who complete WCC’s massage practitioner program receive an associate in science degree or a certificate in massage.
+Students who complete WCC’s massage therapist program receive a certificate in massage.
 Students are then eligible to take a national licensure exam, which is one requirement for licensure in Washington state.

 Other requirements for licensure include: